mercadopago/devsite-docs/guides/plugins/woocommerce/integration.en.md

 ## Credentials activation

-In the *Add credentials to "Test Mode"or "Production Mode"* section you must fill with your **test** and **production** credentials.
+In the *Add credentials to "Test Mode"or "Production Mode"* section you must fill with your **production** and **test** credentials.

+Production credential, because at the end of the initial tests, we will enable the store to process actual sales and it is through this credential that the activation is done.

 Test credential, because at first, it will be necessary to carry out tests to ensure the correct functioning of the purchase and payment flow.

-Production credential, because at the end of the initial tests, we will enable the store to process actual sales and it is through this credential that the activation is done.

 To activate the credentials, follow the steps below.

 1. Scroll down to the _Credenciais_ section.
-2. On _Como você quer operar o checkout da sua loja_, choose _Ativar modo teste para checkouts Mercado Pago_.
+2. On **Add credentials to "Test Mode"or "Production Mode"**, choose **Activate Test Mode for Mercado Pago checkouts**.
 (By keeping this field enabled, your store will be in **test mode**, which will allow you to test the plugin before enabling the store for production).
 3. Enter your **test** and **production** credentials in the required fields.
 If you don't have this information, access the [Credentials](https://www.mercadopago.com.br/developers/en/guides/resources/credentials) documentation and follow the required steps.
-When finished filling in, click on **Save changes**.
+4. When finished filling in, click on _Salvar alterações_.

 With the credentials filled in, set up the business information.